jackreid/jackreid.github.io/index.md

 I'm a multidisciplinary researcher who draws from remote observation, systems engineering, and philosophy to try and make this world of ours a little bit better and more sustainable.

-At the moment, I am a doctoral student at the [MIT Media Lab](https://www.media.mit.edu/people/jackreid/overview/), in the [Space Enabled Research Group](https://www.media.mit.edu/groups/space-enabled/overview/).
-I've bounced around a number of fields and institutions to end up here, so if you want the full history, check out [the CV page](/docs/assets/resume.pdf).
+In June 2023, I completed my PhD at the [MIT Media Lab](https://www.media.mit.edu/people/jackreid/overview/), in the [Space Enabled Research Group](https://www.media.mit.edu/groups/space-enabled/overview/).
+So I guess that means that I'm now Dr. Reid, but don't call me that as it's my father's name.
+I've bounced around a number of fields and institutions to end up where I am, so if you want the full history, check out [the CV page](/docs/assets/resume.pdf).

+## Consulting, Employent Offers, and Other Requests

+I am available for consulting work on science and technology policy issues, with a particular focus on open science, environmental justice, and earth observation.
+I currently have two such projects underway and hope to share more about those on this website soon.

+If you have any projects you would like help with or even an offer of full-time employment, send me an email at jack.b.reid@gmail.com

 ## Social Media Links